-Voucher
+20. Voucher

-The documentary evidence is support of a transaction is known as voucher.
-For example if we buy goods for cash we get cash memo, if we buy goods o n credit, we get an invoice, when we make a payment we get a receipt.
+The documentary evidence in support of a transaction is known as voucher.
+For example if we buy goods for cash we get cash memo, if we buy goods on credit, we get an invoice, when we make a payment we get a receipt.

-Discount
+21. Discount